GameAutomators/eBook-Source/Electronics/3-sensors.md

 ## Sensors for automating games

-This section lists the various electronic sensors that can be used detect the differences on the phone screen.
-The common and main idea for all of these sensors is that it senses the light that is following and somehow convert it into an understandable format.
-For examples, LDR converts the change in light intensity that is falling on top of it.
+This section lists the various electronic sensors that can be used to detect the differences on the phone screen.
+The common and main idea for all of these sensors is that it senses the light and convert it into an understandable format.
+For example, LDR converts the change in light intensity that is falling on top of it into change in resistance.

 ### Light Dependent Resistor(LDR)